Something Feels Off

 - A full fridge, but spoiled food hiding in the back

-- Pill organizers out of order
+- Pill organizers out of order or medications missed

-- Mail stacking up, unopened or unpaid
+- Mail stacking up, unopened or unpaid bills

-- Missed or scribbled appointments
+- Missed or scribbled doctor appointments

 - Wearing the same outfit a few days in a row